Frank Whitcombe: Rugby league career

-Whitcombe's new club provided him with a job as a zookeeper at Belle Vue Zoological Gardens where Rangers played at the Belle Vue Stadium inside the Motorcycle Speedway track.
-At this time Belle Vue was the leisure centre for the North West of England.
+Whitcombe's new club provided him with a job as a zookeeper at Belle Vue Zoological Gardens where Rangers played at the Belle Vue Stadium inside the motorcycle speedway track.
+At this time Belle Vue was the leisure centre for North West England.

 Whitcombe made his début against Swinton at home on 19 October 1935 and played his last game for Broughton Rangers against St. Helens away on 17 December 1938.
 During his career at Rangers he played in a memorable victory on Christmas Day, 25 December 1937, when Broughton Rangers defeated Wally Prigg's touring Australian rugby league team 13–0 on their 1937/38 Kangaroo Tour of Great Britain.
 Soon after this Whitcombe was signed by Bradford Northern for a record fee and the family crossed the Pennines, and settled in Wibsey.

 Extract from Bradford Northern 1948 Challenge Cup Final brochure:

 Genial giant Frank is the wit as well as the heavy-weight of the team.
 He turns the scales at over 18st.
 And opposing forwards really know they have been in a game after 80 minutes with him.
 But as a boy in Cardiff, where he was born in 1913, Frank was a full back.
 He turned to the pack after joining the Army.
 He played 27 times for the Army team and won a Welsh international trial.